 Oil producers to extend output curbs at OPEC meeting

-VIENNA: Oil producers inside and outside the OPEC cartel have little choice but to extend their deal from late 2016 curbing output when they meet in Vienna on Thursday, analysts say.
+VIENNA: Oil producers inside and outside the OPEC cartel began gathering in Vienna on Tuesday (May 23) ahead of a meeting expected to agree an extension of production curbs aimed at easing a global supply glut.

-Less predictable however is the extent to which this will succeed in boosting the price of crude, particularly with US shale producers back from the dead and pumping at near-record levels.
+Less predictable however is the extent to which this likely agreement from Thursday's talks will boost the price of oil, particularly with US shale producers back from the dead and pumping at near-record levels.

-In November the Organization of the Petroleum Exporting Countries agreed to slash output by 1.2 million barrels per day (bpd) to reduce a global supply glut and lift the oil price.
+In November the Organisation of the Petroleum Exporting Countries agreed to slash output by 1.2 million barrels per day (bpd).

 The following month several nations outside the cartel, notably including Russia, agreed with OPEC to reduce their production by 600,000 bpd.